branisk/ImageToText-Dilineation-Extraction/README.md

-# Image Text Extraction Dashboard
+# NoteGPT: Image Text Extraction Dashboard

 This program is a note-taking tool designed to extract text from images, select a desired portion of the text, and produce a CSV with the extracted portion and a categorical summarization of the text.
 This tool is particularly useful for digitizing handwritten notes and organizing them using platforms such as Obsidian.